Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Setup and datasets considered

-We consider seven of the largest and most popular open datasets for pretraining general-purpose LLMs based on web-filtered data.
-The datasets are based on web crawls from CommonCrawl, a nonprofit foundation that provides a publicly available web archive.
-Much of the text extracted by CommonCrawl consists of text that is not useful for training, like incomplete sentences, HTML artifacts, and duplicate texts.
-Thus all of the datasets we consider for LLM training are obtained by the dataset creators by extracting text from CommonCrawl data, filtering, cleaning, and deduplicating the text data.
+The datasets are based on web crawls from CommonCrawl, a nonprofit that provides a publicly available web archive.
+Much of the text extracted by CommonCrawl is not useful for training, like three-word sentences and HTML artifacts.

-All datasets are obtained by i) extracting text using parsers like \texttt{resiliparse} or using CommonCrawl's pre-extracted text and language filtering, ii) applying heuristic filtering (examples are removing very short texts, and removing texts with curly brackets $\{$ since those indicate code), iii) deduplication (for example, identical or nearly identical webpages are filtered out), and iv) machine learning based filtering (for example filtering based on a classifier trained to distinguish high-quality data from average data).
-The exact choices of those steps have a significant effect on the composition of the datasets are how good the models are that are trained on them.
+All datasets are obtained by i) extracting text using parsers like \texttt{resiliparse} or using CommonCrawl's pre-extracted text, ii) applying heuristic filtering (e.g., language filtering, removing very short texts, and removing texts with curly brackets $\{$ since those indicate code), iii) deduplication (for example, identical or nearly identical webpages are filtered out), and iv) machine learning based filtering (for example filtering based on a classifier trained to distinguish high quality data from average data).
+The exact choices of those steps have a significant effect on the composition of the datasets and on the performance of the models trained on them.